 Applesauce is comforting and cozy.
 It’s the fragrance of childhood mornings and the flavor of freedom and love.

-Making this Spiced Applesauce with Honey recipe requires 5 ingredients (plus water) – Lemon juice, cinnamon, nutmeg, honey and apples.
+Making this Spiced Applesauce with Honey recipe requires five ingredients (plus water) – Lemon juice, cinnamon, nutmeg, honey and apples.
 The apples are peeled, chopped and mixed with a lemon-honey-spice mixture that gives this incredible flavor.
 It can be a little time consuming to peel all those apples and chop them, but the end result is worth it.

 Once the apples are ready and in the lemon-honey-spice mixture, they’re boiled and simmered.
 As they cook, the apples soften and break down.
 A potato masher helps them achieve that familiar texture.